Best Explorer: 2024 - Copenhagen

-During the winter the boat wal left floating to allow an easier way to be surveyed.
-Hope was that an Italian Institution would be interested to keep such a glorious boat as a Country's pride memory, but nobody seemed to be interested.
-Finally a new owner was found in Denmark and in summer the boat dismissed sadly the Italian flag.
+During the winter, the boat was left floating to allow an easier way to be surveyed.
+It was hoped that an Italian Institution would be interested in taking ownership of the boat as a symbol of Italy, but there was no interest expressed.
+Finally, a new owner was found in Denmark and, in the summer, Best Explorer removed the Italian flag.

 Shore team

 Long trips to remote locations require a complex support organization.
 In the case of exploration boats the support group is usually called Ground Team.

-Best Explorer was supprted by a ground team especially in the 2012, Northwest Passage, and 2019, Northeast Passage.
+Best Explorer was supported by a ground team especially in the 2012, Northwest Passage, and 2019, Northeast Passage.
 Other navigations also used it in a lesser extent.

 One of the main tasks is the collection and transmission of meteorological information in the navigation area.
 Another is to get any materials not available on site and another is the preparation of the welcome in the places of stage and winter stop.

 The ground team is variable according to the commitments of the people, who deal with it free of charge.
 The names of the members, in alphabetical order, are: Marco Acquarone, Mario Acquarone, Nicoletta Martini, and Filippo Mennuni.
 In the course of the 2019 support is received, in the within of a plan of alternation School-Job, from the Institute Aeronautical and Nautical De Pinedo-Coluonna with the students of the 3rd and 4th year coordinated by Professor Daniele Nuzzolese who transmitted the weather information customized and specific for the navigation areas.
 It was also supported by the e-Geos Company, which transmitted specific information on the state of the ice obtained through the Copernicus satellite system, succeeding even on a couple of occasions in identifying the boat in navigation on the photos!